 In recent years, some striking portrayals of famous historical figures, from Dante Alighieri to Queen Nefertiti, have been presented as 3D facial reconstructions.
 But perhaps even more interesting is the facial reconstruction of a Scottish woman, accused of witchcraft some 313 years ago.

 Her name was Lilias Adie, a woman probably in her sixties and a resident of the Scottish village of Torryburn.
 As the local legends have it, in 1704 one of her neighbors accused Lilias of plotting something wicked and harmful, and as you might have guessed, it was a time when witch hunting was at its peak.
-After the elderly woman was accused, she was imprisoned, interrogated, and tortured into admitting that she had had intercourse with the devil.
+After the elderly woman was accused, she was imprisoned, interrogated, and tortured into admitting that she had been “intimate” with the devil.

 Fast-forward three centuries: the face of Lilias Adie underwent digital reconstruction, and the final version was presented on BBC Radio Scotland’s Time Travel program, for a special edition airing on Halloween day, 2017.